MarioHewardt/sysinternals-listent/README.md

 # listent

-A fast command-line tool to discover and list code signing entitlements for macOS executable binaries.
+A Sysinternals fast command-line tool to discover and list code signing entitlements for macOS executable binaries.
 Supports static scanning, real-time process monitoring, and background daemon operation.

 ## Overview

-`listent` recursively scans directories to find executable binaries and extracts their code signing entitlements using the `codesign` utility.
+`listent` recursively scans directories to find executable binaries and extracts their code signing entitlements.
 It's designed for security researchers, developers, and system administrators who need to audit or understand the permissions requested by macOS applications.

 ## Features

 ### Core Capabilities
 - **Fast scanning**: Efficiently traverses directory trees with smart filtering and progress indicators
 - **Entitlement extraction**: Uses macOS `codesign` to extract entitlements from binaries
 - **Flexible filtering**: Filter by paths and specific entitlement keys with glob pattern support
 - **Multiple output formats**: Human-readable and structured JSON output
 - **Multiple paths**: Scan multiple directories in a single command